-Scratching is a normal and natural behaviour.
+Scratching is a normal and natural feline behaviour.
 Cats need to scratch to keep their claws in good condition, to mark their territory, and to help stretch their muscles.
-However, this normal behaviour can become an annoying habit when your cat chooses to scratch your furniture as an alternative.
+However, this normal behaviour can become an annoying habit when your cat chooses to scratch your sofa.

 Should I get a vertical or horizontal scratch post for my cat?

 When considering suitable scratching posts, it will be necessary to provide your cat with a few alternatives — both vertical and horizontal.
 A vertical scratching post should be tall enough for your cat to stand on his hind legs at full stretch, and strong enough to withstand his weight.

 Cats often direct scratching to carpets and furniture for claw maintenance because they need a surface that will catch on their nails in order to pull off the old lose sheath.

 Try wrapping an old towel or piece of carpet around the post, which should give him something extra to dig his claws into.
 A range of horizontal cardboard scratchers should also be provided.
 Or have a go at creating your own cat scratching post?